-18. What was your first point of entry to Tanzania? (ti ck)

-Tanzania Mainlar nd

-Zanzibar Islands

-19. How much money did you spend in Tanzania duri traveller's cheques, charge cards? ng this trip ind cluding cash,

-(please give your best estimate in case you do not ren Currer 20.
-Please give a breakdown of your expenditure in Ta ncy
+20. Please give a breakdov vn of your ex penditure in Tar nzania on the following:

 Items Currency code Amount

 Hotels

 Others (Lodges, Motels, Campsites etc.)

 Food and drinks

 Internal transportation while in Tanzania

 By Air

 By Road

 By Water

+By Railway

-By Railway Rentals (Car hires, Charters, Boats, etc)
+Rentals (Car hires, Charters, Boats, etc)

 Cultural services (Museums, Historical sites, etc.)

 Sports and recreational

 Diving, snorkelling and water games

 Sightseeing and excursion

 Mountain climbing

 Hunting

 Access/entry/gate fees

 Visa fees and taxes

 Fuel (International Transit vehicles)

 Charges related to international vehicle pick up

 Souvenirs (gifts), precious metals, crafts, etc.

 Tips

 Donations

 Shopping

 Others (please specify):

 21. Is the above breakdown for the whole party?
-(Tick x) Yes [] No[]

-22. Which modes of payment did you use mostly in Ta k one only)

-Cash [] Traveler's Cheques Credit Card [] Other (please spec ify) []
+(Tick) Yes [ ] No [ ] 22.
+Which modes of payment did you use mostly in Tanzania?
+(Tick one) Cash [ ] Traveler's Cheques [ ] Credit Card [ ] Other (Please specify):

-23. Is this your first trip to Tanzania?
-(Tick) Yes [] No []

-24. Will you come again?
-Yes [] No []

-25. What impressed you most during your trip to Tan ızar nia?
-(Plea se s pecify)

-What would you consider the most importa ase specify)

-27. Did the Coronavirus pandemic affect your

-Please explain
+3. Is this your first trip to Tanzania? (tick) Yes [ ] No [ ] 4.
+Will you come again?
+Yes [ ] No [ ] 5.
+What impressed you most during your trip to Tanzania?
+(Please specify) 6.
+What would you consider the most important areas that need improvements?
+(Please specify) 7.
+Did the Coronavirus pandemic affect your travel plan to Tanzania?
+Yes [ ] No [ ] Please explain: